Students enrolled in the Cancer and Immunology PhD program are registered at the University of Lausanne (UNIL).

-Please note that the purpose of the first exam (to be held within the first 9 months), is only to evaluate the potential and dedication of the student, and capability to focus.
+Please note that the purpose of the first exam (to be held within the first 9 months), is to evaluate the potential, dedication and capacity of the student to focus.
 The exam is not meant to assess the results already obtained.

-If the committee finds that a student is unlikely to be successful in a scientific career, he/she will be informed and, after a potential additional probation period, the contract will be terminated (by the end of the first year).
+If the committee finds that a student is unlikely to be successful in completing their PhD, he/she will be informed and, after a potential additional probation period, the contract will be terminated (by the end of the first year).

 Intermediate thesis exam

 Graduate students take an intermediate exam 24-28 months after having started their PhD studies.
 Failure by the student to organize and take this exam is the equivalent of failing the exam.
 The exam committee will be composed by the thesis advisor and two other members, including a PhD program committee representative and an external expert.
 The exam consists of a written report (10 pages maximum), organized as a tentative thesis, an oral presentation (approximately 40 min), and a discussion.
 The report must be submitted to the members of the thesis committee two weeks before the exam.
 The purpose of the exam is to evaluate the student's progress and make constructive suggestions regarding the thesis project.
 If the intermediate exam shows a lack of progress, the student will be told so by the thesis committee.
 After a potential additional probation period, such students may be excluded from the PhD Program and their contract terminated (by the end of the third year of studies).

 After 4 years of thesis work, graduate students have a thesis exam in the presence of the thesis committee.
 Typically three weeks later they present their work to their family, friends and co-workers in a public thesis exam.